International driving license for Malta

 This is one of the most magnificent Cathedrals in the world, rich with history and spectacular architecture, not to mention genuine masterpieces of art.
 St. John’s Cathedral is worth immersing for half a day or so since it is a gateway to the foundations of the Knights of St. John itself.
-The cathedral was constructed after the Knights repelled the Ottoman Empire and took back Malta after the Great Siege of 1565.
+The cathedral was constructed after the Knights repelled the Ottoman Empire and took it back after the Great Siege of 1565.
 Bring along your international driver’s permit if you want to drive here.

 The Cathedral houses nine chapels as part of its design.
 These are:

 From the Mdina Citadel to the Cathedral of Saint Paul and the Carmelite Priory, Mdina takes you to timeless eras.
 Aside from the religious buildings, there are also museums-- the National History Museum and the Dungeon Museum.
-Bring your international driving permit if you’re driving to this site to know the rich history of Malta.
-With an IDP, you don't have to apply for a Maltese driving licence to drive on Maltese roads.

 The mystique of St. Paul’s Catacombs is in the myth that it was connected to St. Paul’s Grotto.
 It was still just a small Roman burial chamber, which was constantly expanded until it reached over 2000 square meters.
 Christian influence includes the table and chairs that were carved from actual living rocks as part of the festival of the dead.

 Marsaxlokk is much more than just a seafood market since you can also watch the luzzu boats.
 The colorful boats are not your ordinary fishing boats.
 They are traditional Maltese boats that are functional, cultural pieces themselves handed down by the Phoenicians.
 They feature the eye of the Egyptian god, Horus.
-If you have your 1949 Geneva convention international driving permit in Malta, it is a qualification to rent a scooter so that you can drive around the bay.

 Before you leave, take a dip and capture an unforgettable picture at St. Peter’s Pool, one of the natural lagoons on the coastline.
-Then, take your international driving permit and remember your hotel numbers.
-It’s time to take a 13-minute drive northwest to Hagar Qim.
-Remember to adhere to road traffic rules for a smooth drive.

 The Hagar Qim temples have been carbon-dated at approximately 3300 BC.
 The name translates as “Boulders” (Hagar) and “Worship” Qim.

 Based on the archeological analysis on Hagar Qim, it was surmised that the islands were abandoned in 2000 BC and remained uninhabited for almost 1000 years.
 These archeological wonders can be explored if you rent a car.
-An international driving permit may come in handy for inspection zones.

-A quick drive or even a few minutes hike from the Hagar Qim temples westward to the coast, and you can reach Ghar Lapsi--one of the numerous dive sites in Malta that have gained fame.
+A quick drive or even a few minutes hike from the Hagar Qim temples westward to the coast, and you can reach Ghar Lapsi--one of the numerous dive sites that have gained fame.
 You will need sturdy shoes and drinking water for the long hike.
 Make sure you will have sun protection.
 Just remember not to hike at dusk since the cliffs can be tricky in the dark.

-Aside from the natural wonders and archeological heritage sites, Malta’s claim to fame is it is one of the earliest places to convert to Christianity.
-Bring along your international driving permit in Malta because there are many magnificent places of worship.
+There are many magnificent places of worship.
 One of them has the distinction of being the third-largest unsupported dome church in the world.